SU-Mohammad/Enumeration-of-Quasi-full-Rooted-Trees/README.md

-This repository contains a MATLAB .m file with the main function count_quasifull_rooted_trees.
-It gives an exact enumeration of the unlabeled quasi-full rooted trees with a certain number of elements (nodes) according to their arity.
+This repository contains a matlab .m file with the main function enumeration_of_quasifull_rooted_trees.
+Also, it contains a matlab .mlx file.
+An execution of the codes in both files gives an exact enumeration of the unlabeled quasi-full rooted trees with a certain number of elements (nodes) according to their arity.